 Treating Customers Fairly in Arrears

-- Talk to an agency which gives debt advice (for example, Citizens’ Advice), if you want us to.
+- Talk to an agency that gives debt advice (eg. Citizens’ Advice) if you want us to.

 - Give you reasonable time to pay back the debt.